 That may lead you to wonder, “Why do I need a third-party payment processor when I can have my own merchant account?”.
 We’ve answered this question for you below.

-How do you know if you need a third party payment processor?
+Do you know need a third-party payment processor?

 If you are a small or medium business, or one that processes a low volume of transactions online every month, setting up a merchant account may prove to be a rather expensive deal.
 This is thanks to the different types of fees attached to them, including set-up fees, monthly fees and transaction fees.
 Not to mention the arduous underwriting process you’d have to clear for your bank to sign you up as a merchant with them in the first place.

-For many business, a third-party payment processor thus acts as the perfect alternative to a merchant account.
+For many businesses, a third-party payment processor thus acts as the perfect alternative to a merchant account.

 Here are some factors that will help you decide if a third-party payment processing company is what you need instead: